scandyna/MdtApplication/README.md

 When using Conan for dependency management, it is recommended to use Conan profiles.
-This permits to have personal binary reepository, avoiding to recompile everything everytime.
+This permits to have personal binary repository, avoiding to recompile everything everytime.
-This become more important if Qt is managed by Conan.
+This becomes more important if Qt is managed by Conan.

 This requires modifications in the `settings.yml` Conan configuration, and also some profile files.